ChilliCream/hotchocolate-docs/docs/stitching.md

   })
 ```

 > We could also declare a field middleware as class.
-More about what you can do with a field middleware can be found [here](middleware.md).
+More about what can be done with a field middleware can be found [here](middleware.md).

 With all of this in place we can now rewrite our `Message` type extension and access the `createdById` from the scoped context data: